Enter keywords in search box below:

 "insect infestation" may in fact be making things worse!

 This is one reason we say that conventional

 insecticides are generally safer to use indoors.

 "mysterious bug infestations" that afflict so many

-people are caused by out-of-control respiratory or
+people are caused by respiratory (mainly mold) or

-food allergies that are being misdiagnosed as
+food allergies that are being diagnosed as bug

-eruptions of insect and mite "bites" and some of these
+of insect and mite "bites" and some of these

 conditions can be serious.

 line - you should not assume that a "bug" is